Financial Aid Process | Butler Community College

 • Summer Classes: May 1

-You will be sent an offer letter when your financial aid file is complete.
-Offer letters will be mailed late November for the following aid year.
+You will receive an offer email when your financial aid file is complete.
+Offer emails are sent to your Butler email account.
 Make sure you apply early and that you submit all requested documentation or forms in a timely manner.
-Offer amounts printed on offer letters are based on full-time enrollment (12 credit hours).
 Offers are subject to adjustment, for example if additional offers are added.

 Federal offers are based on your enrollment status: